bencun/testgen-api/README.md

 # TestGen (backend)
-An Laravel backend of an application used to generate quizzes.
+A Laravel backend of an application used to generate quizzes.

 ## Important note